-03-22-1930 Stephen Sondheim – Born in New York City, New York.
-He is an American composer and lyricist known for his contributions to musical theatre for over 50 years.
+03-22-1930 – 11-26-2021 Stephen Sondheim – Born in New York City, New York.
+He was an American composer and lyricist known for his contributions to musical theatre for over 50 years.
 Oscar Hammerstein II mentored him.
-He is the winner of an Academy Award, eight Tony Awards, including the Special Tony Award for Lifetime Achievement in the Theatre, eight Grammy Awards, a Pulitzer Prize, and the Laurence Olivier Award.
+He was the winner of an Academy Award, eight Tony Awards, including the Special Tony Award for Lifetime Achievement in the Theatre, eight Grammy Awards, a Pulitzer Prize, and the Laurence Olivier Award.
 Sondheim wrote the lyrics to West Side Story and Gypsy and is the composer and lyricist of A Funny Thing Happened on the Way to the Forum, Company, Follies, A Little Night Music, Sweeney Todd, Sunday in the Park with George, and Into the Woods.
 Sondheim didn’t come out as gay until he was 40.
 He lived with dramatist Peter Jones for eight years in the 1990s.
 As of 2010, the composer was in a relationship with Jeffrey Scott Romley.
 On December 31, 2017, the couple married.

 03-22-1946 Carol Anshaw – Born in Grosse Point, Michigan.
 She is an American novelist and short story writer.
 Her books include Lucky in the Corner, Seven Moves, Aquamarine, and Carry the One.
 Her stories have been anthologized in The Best American Short Stories in 1994, 1998, and 2012.
 Since 1996, Anshaw has been with documentarian and special education teacher Jessie Ewing.
 They were married on May 25, 2014.
 The couple are acknowledged in Out and Proud in Chicago.